 “Dear CRM: It’s not you, it’s me.”

 It’s the loveliest time of the year: Valentine’s Day.
-Today is the day to celebrate love and pledge your undying devotion to loved ones – sometimes across a fancy meal in an Italian bistro, and sometimes across social media channels!
+It’s time to celebrate love and pledge your deep affection for loved ones – sometimes across a fancy meal in an Italian bistro, and sometimes across social media channels!
 (Read: “usies” – as if “selfies” weren’t bad enough…)

 Here at BrainSell, we aren’t matchmakers for people, but we do match companies with the right software solutions to solve their business problems.
 And while we take great care in fostering lasting connections between organizations and their technologies, some companies aren’t so lucky and find themselves in a relationship gone bad – particularly with their CRM software.

 So, when should you call it quits with your CRM software?
 Here are four signs that it’s time to let your CRM software down easy: